-The Police and Crime Commissioner and Chief Constable have established an Integrity and Ethics Panel to ensure that arrangements for integrity, standards, conduct and behaviour are subject to independent external scrutiny.
+The Police and Crime Commissioner and Chief Constable have established an Ethics and Integrity Panel to ensure that arrangements for integrity, standards, conduct and behaviour are subject to independent external scrutiny.
 As part of its role the Panel reviews performance across agreed indicators of integrity, including public complaints.
-The Panel report to the Executive Board to ensure good practice is recognised and encouraged while any potential areas requiring improvement can be identified and dealt with accordingly to enhance performance.
+The Panel report to the Commissioner's Public Accountability Conference to ensure good practice is recognised and encouraged, while any potential areas requiring improvement can be identified and dealt with accordingly to enhance performance.